msawant060/AWS-CSA/Virtual Private Cloud/Components.md

       - NO Inbound traffic is ALLOWED.
    - There are no deny rules in Security Groups.
 The ONLY way to deny something is NOT ALLOWING.

+ * AMAZON VPC Peering
+  - It helps to connect one virtual private cloud to another
+  - and route the traffic across the vitual private clouds using IPv4 or IPv6 addresses
+  - Once the VPC Perring is estabilished the instance running on both VPCs communicate with each other as if they were in the same           network.
+  - You CAN NOT peer VPCs across regions.
+  - You CAN peer VPCs from different AWS accounts
+  - VPC peering connection is a one to one relationship between two VPCs.
+  - You can create multiple VPC peering connections for each VPC that you own.
+However, **Transitive Peering is NOT SUPPORTED**
+      - What is Transitive Peering
+      - EX:
+            - Instance A - VPCA connected with Intance B - VPCB
+            - Instance A - VPCA connected with Intance C - VPCC
+            - NW, Instance B and Instance C can't connec based on the existing connection.
+You need to create a VPC between B, and C to              make a communication.

 * Questions